 When you sleep too much, the best thing to do is to stick to a regular bedtime and waketime each day.
 This allows your internal clock to get into a rhythm.
 Also, seek professional help.
 Visit your GP to find out if there is a possible underlying reason for your need to sleep for a long time.
 Especially when you still feel tired and sleepy during the day.

 Everyone is different and our sleep needs are different too.
 How active we are, if we’re stressed, our genetics and our health all influence our sleep needs and how well we sleep.
 For this reason, there’s not a one size fits all when it comes to sleep.
 However, according to studies over 9 hours seems to be the red flag moment which can signal other issues, especially if you’re still feeling sleepy and tired during the day.
 So the maximum hours of sleep for good health?
 Studies point to 9 hours.

-To read more about dreams and how they help us process our emotions register to read the January issue of the Live Differently SLEEP magazine.
+To read more about dreams and how they help us process our emotions ope over to the January issue of the SLEEP magazine.
 It’s FREE!